saud-learning-services/create-bulk-calendar-invites-excel/README.md

 # Excel VBA for Sending Outlook Appointment Calendar Invites

+## Purpose

+During exam season, immense amounts of time are dedicated to sending out Outlook Calendar appointment invitations.
+Each participant of the meeting has to be looked up and their E-mail address added individually.
+Furthermore, while templates are available for the various invites, much of the content has to be customized, including the meeting dates / time, the meeting room (location), the list of instructors & support staff, list of support rooms (for larger exams) etc.

+While innate variations
+between exams exist, and some customizations are probably always present, much of the content could still be automated to minimize the amount of time spent searching, scrolling and pasting information.
+This set of VBA code is meant to be imported into a Macro-Enabled Excel file containing exam information, and it is hoped that most of the drafting work for Calendar Invites can be automated by the code included.

 ## Prepare Your Excel for VBA

 1. Open a blank Excel File